 Welcome to Southern Arizona’s finest golf resort, a truly great golf experience for everyone.
 Made famous by the movie Tin Cup, the course was originally designed in 1959 by renowned golf course architect Robert ‘Red’ Lawrence.
 In 2006, nine additional holes were woven into the original 18 by local golf course architect Ken Kavanaugh, dramatically enhancing the course’s layout.

-Play 18 any day, any time this Fall with the 10-Play Pass.
-The Pass includes 10 rounds for only $45 a round.
+Play 18 any day, any time this Winter with the 10-Play Pass.
 Pick up your Ten Play Pass today at the Golf Shop or call 520.398.2021 for more information.
 Remember, there are always 18 holes open during over-seeding at Tubac Golf Course!

 Anza # 9 – This Par 3 should remind you of the 17th at TPC Sawgrass, except for the cows of course.
 Finding the island green is tough enough with all that water, but throw in the spectators at the Stables Patio Bar heckling anyone whose ball finds a watery grave, and it gets even tougher.
 The intimidation factor is high here.
 Par is always a good score.